adamweiner/flux_watch/README.md

   ```

 ## Deployment
 Terraform is used to manage deployment to AWS.
-As provided, `terraform/flux_watch.tf` will run `flux_watch` every five minutes during traditional market hours.
-You may wish to change this if tracking Bitcoin, as the market does not close like traditional markets do.
+As provided, `terraform/flux_watch.tf` will run `flux_watch` every five minutes (barring some late night hours, PST :zzz:).
 This project forgoes Elasticache, since companies such as [Redis Labs](https://redislabs.com/pricing/redis-cloud/) provide a free tier that meets the minimal caching requirements that this project has.
 You may wish to consider Elasticache to run both the Lambda function and cache within a secure VPC, but that is not done here.
 One of the goals of this project is to minimize cost of deployment.
 Deployment can be done in one shot using the `make deploy` target, or step-by-step as outlined below.

 1. `$ make zip`
 2. `$ AWS_ACCESS_KEY_ID=akid AWS_SECRET_ACCESS_KEY=sak make plan`